upenn-libraries/alchemy/README.md

 and edit it to suit your environment.
 See the comments in the file for more information.

-# How to Run the CLI App
+# Running the CLI App

+The CLI app runs 'tasks', which are simply Java classes that a simple framework that facilitates interaction with the Elements API.
+The app ships with several predefined tasks; you can also create your own.

 To run a task:
 ```